lubuntu-team/masspackagelp/README.md

 This python script allows for mass adding of bug subscriptions to a team.
 For the input file, put one package name on each line and the script will do the rest.

+You need the following Python libraries.
+ 1. sys
+ 2. launchpadlib

 Mass package bug subscription adder for Ubuntu Packages using the Launchpad API Copyright (C) 2015 Simon Quigley